Type text, add images, blackout confidential details, add comments, highlights and more.

 Our editor is super intuitive and effective.
 Try it out now!

-Fill out florida child support guidelines online.
-It's free
+Fill out florida child support guidelines online It's free

 What percent of a fathers income goes to child support in Florida?

-What is the state minimum child support in Florida?
+How is child support determined in Florida?

-What is the average child support payment for one child in Florida?
+What is the cut-off for child support in Florida?

-what is the average child support payment for one child in florida
+average child support payment in florida

 Florida Family Law Rules Forms - Appendix C, Part 2